 The township of Condamine is located south of Miles on the meandering Condamine River, well-known for its excellent fishing.

-Condamine is famous for the invention of the Condamine, or Bullfrog Bell.
-Designed to be hung from the necks of working bullocks, the bells ensured the stockmen were able to locate their cattle when left to roam and graze.
-Stockmen were even able to determine the distance of a bullock by the sound of its bell.
-Visitors can learn more of this history when they stop to read the inscription on the side of the large replica bell in Bell Park.
+You’re in the heart of cattle country here.
+Condamine is famous for the invention of the Condamine or Bullfrog Bell.
+Hung from the necks of working bullocks, the bells ensured stockmen could locate their roaming cattle from long distances.
+Learn more of this history when you stop to read the inscription on the side of the large replica bell in Bell Park.

 Surrounding Condamine are many feedlots and a freshwater fish farm.
 Book ahead at the Condamine Hotel for a tour of these properties.